 - If you unofficially withdraw, you will be withdrawn at 50% of course completion unless there is an official date of attendance greater than 50%.

-- This Title IV Withdrawal Agreement should be filled out by the student withdrawing from Caldwell College for the semester after the add/drop period and prior to the 60% marker of the semester.
+- This Title IV Withdrawal Agreement should be filled out by the student withdrawing from Caldwell University for the semester after the add/drop period and prior to the 60% marker of the semester.

-CALDWELL COLLEGE TERMS & CONDITIONS GOVERNING STUDENT FINANCIAL AID
+CALDWELL University TERMS & CONDITIONS GOVERNING STUDENT FINANCIAL AID

 All awards are subject to the following terms & conditions outlined below.

-- Students who receive financial assistance from the college, the State, or the Federal Government must maintain satisfactory academic progress, as stipulated in the Caldwell College catalog.
+- Students who receive financial assistance from the college, the State, or the Federal Government must maintain satisfactory academic progress, as stipulated in the Caldwell University catalog.

 - Recipients of financial assistance from the college are to notify the Office of Financial Aid of any other financial assistance extended to them from sources outside the college.
 An adjustment of your total financial aid award may be necessary.